civiform/civiform/.github/pull_request_template.md

 - [ ] Assigned two reviewers
 - [ ] Guarded against already existing resources using `IF NOT EXISTS` and `IF EXISTS`
 - [ ] Downs created to undo changes in Ups
+- [ ] Tested both the Downs and the Ups scripts manually (When testing, include all comments from the evolution in your test script to ensure any syntax errors in the comments are caught.)
 - [ ] Data migrations aren't being done (please use a [Durable Job](https://github.com/civiform/civiform/wiki/Database#durable-jobs-for-data-updates) if doing a data migration)

 #### Durable jobs